zoom/sample-registration-app/README.md

 to commit.

 You can run `npm run lint` to see the linter errors directly or your can use `npm run lint-fix` to have eslint try to fix the issues for you.
+Most IDEs can also automatically fix linter errors as you save.

 ### Testing
 At this time there are no e2e or unit tests as this is a sample.
 This may be added in the future and I encourage you to create a pull request adding tests.